Hassanalihazaraa/workshop/README.md

 }
 ```

 Since we are returning a home template we have to create a home.html inside resources/templates.
-Once you have created your home.html, add **@GetMapping("/")** which basically maps the root to / and returns our home page.
+Once you have created your home.html, add **@GetMapping("/")** which handles GET requests.
 You can test it by writing something inside your html and navigate to **locahost:8080**.

 **Make sure that your html file and whatever you return inside your controller should have the same name**.